mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 It should be understood that the Reader.x is writing and returning a *stream* of data.
 This caters to the case where the connector can process the items as they come in.
 That is the most scalable approach.

-One goal is the keep the Reader.x program as
+One goal is the keep the Reader.x process as
 The user may write the The reader may return items in *external source order*.
 The connector subclass should then must be ready to put them into iModel order.
 (See below on how to simplify a connector.)

 ## How to Simplify a Connector